suhai-yehuza/game-diary/docs/COVERAGE_ENFORCEMENT.md

 # Coverage Enforcement System

-This document describes the comprehensive coverage enforcement system implemented for both unit and E2E tests in the Game Diary project.
+This document describes the comprehensive coverage enforcement system implemented for both unit and E2E tests in the Placeholder project.

 ## Overview